Friday, May 26, 2023

 Enter the SSH username and password in the command prompt

-Once done, the SSL tunnel is established.
+Once done, the SSH tunnel is established.

 How to connect to the MySQL server through PuTTY using dbForge Studio for MySQL